Sheila-Ha/svg-logo/README.md

   [My Wireframe](https://www.tldraw.com/s/v2_c_lU8V-UQa763Mdz6pzD1n1?viewport=-1141,-63,3062,1380&page=page:page)

 ## Usage
-  - Node.js with the Inquire (collecting user input) and Jest (running tests) package will assist in making the function of this application come to life.
+  - Node.js with the Inquire (collecting user input) and Jest (running tests) packages will assist in making the function of this application come to life.

   - There will be a series of prompt to assist with building your logo.
   ![Alt text](<lib/img/1st prompt.png>)
-  - Your terminal your responses are in red and in {green is the confirmations of what it is outputting} followed by "Generated logo.svg" confirmation
+  - In your terminal, your responses are in red.
+In "{}" green text is the confirmation of what it is outputting followed by "Generated logo.svg" confirmation

   ![Alt text](<lib/img/2nd end resultpng.png>)
-  - Once your prompt are finished you will be able to view the SVG image in a browser.
+  - Once your prompts are finished you will be able to view the SVG image in a browser.
   ![Alt text](<lib/img/generated img.png>)